austins/DuckDnsUpdater/README.md

 ```

 ## Create a Windows Service
+A Windows service starts the app automatically when the computer boots up.

 1. Open a command prompt as administrator.
 2. Run `sc create DuckDnsUpdater binpath= "C:\path\to\DuckDnsUpdater.exe" start= auto`.
 Replace binpath argument with the location of DuckDnsUpdater.exe.
 Note: a space is required between the argument's equal sign and the value.
 3. Run `sc start DuckDnsUpdater`